Feeds:

 I Love IDA!

-IDA, or Individual Development Account, is going to be my new savings vehicle, and a truly wonderful one at that.
-What is an IDA?
 Individual Development Accounts (IDAs) are matched savings accounts that enable low-income American families to save, build assets, and enter the financial mainstream.
-IDAs reward the monthly savings of working-poor families who [...]
+IDAs reward the monthly savings of working-poor families who are trying to buy their first home, pay for post-secondary education, or start a small business.

 Read Full Post »